ssb22/adjuster/README.md

 `--ybytes-max=YBYTES_MAX
 `
  : Extend the Yarowsky seed-collocation search to check over larger ranges up to this maximum.
-If this is set then several ranges will be checked in an attempt to determine the best one for each word, but see also ymax-threshold.
+If this is set then several ranges will be checked in an attempt to determine the best one for each word, but see also ymax-threshold and ymax-limitwords.

 `--ymax-threshold=YMAX_THRESHOLD
 `
  : Limits the length of word that receives the narrower-range Yarowsky search when ybytes-max is in use.
 For words longer than this, the search will go directly to ybytes-max.
 This is for languages where the likelihood of a word's annotation being influenced by its immediate neighbours more than its distant collocations increases for shorter words, and less is to be gained by comparing different ranges when processing longer words.
 Setting this to 0 means no limit, i.e. the full range will be explored on **all** Yarowsky checks.

+`--ymax-limitwords=YMAX_LIMITWORDS
+`
+ : Comma-separated list of words (without annotation markup) for which the ybytes expansion loop should run at most two iterations.
+This may be useful to reduce compile times for very common ambiguous words that depend only on their immediate neighbours.
+Annogen may suggest words for this option if it finds they take inordinate time to process.

 `--ybytes-step=YBYTES_STEP
 `